 Therefore I advise no one to enter any religious order or the priesthood, indeed, I advise everyone against it – unless he is forearmed with this knowledge and understands that the works of monks and priests, however holy and arduous they may be, do not differ one whit in the sight of God from the works of the rustic laborer in the field or the woman going about her household tasks, but that all works are measured before God by faith alone.

 – Martin Luther, The Babylonian Captivity of the Church (1520)

-Study Guide for God at Work (Microsoft Word format)
+God at Work study guide (Microsoft Word format)

 Magazine & Journal Issues focused on Vocation, or Article Collections